GauravNodeJs/ORGNAIZATION/README.md

   ## USER ORGNAIZATION ADD : POST API -- localhost:3000/org/add
 * After login token genrated and through token  you can add your orgnaization as many as you can
 * a. you have to fill orgnaization name which is optional
-* you have to fill address which is optional if you entered any field then all field will required
+* you have to fill address which is optional if you entered any field then all field will required the last orgnaization you add it will be default active
 * 1. you have to fill addressLine1 which is required
 * 2. you have to fill addressLine1 which is optional
 * 3. you have to fill city which is required